-- 15.2.1 The Executive, following detailed reports from respective Chief Officers, (following appropriate consultation with stakeholders) will present to Council, proposed plans, policies and the associated annual budgets.
-This will be done allowing adequate time for Council to deal with the matter and, if needed, refer the matter back to the Executive for further consideration. - 15.2.2 The Council will consider the proposals of the Executive and may adopt them, amend them, refer them back to the Executive for further consideration, or substitute its own proposals in their place.
-In considering the matter, the Council shall have before it the Executive's proposals and any related report from an Overview and Scrutiny Committee. - 15.2.3 Any amendments to the proposals of the Executive to be proposed by Members at Council may not be considered by Council unless notice of the proposed amendment has been given to the Managing Director / Head of Paid Service in writing and signed by the proposer and seconder not later than 17:00 at least 3 clear days before the date of the Council meeting.
+- 15.2.1 The Cabinet, following detailed reports from respective Chief Officers, (following appropriate consultation with stakeholders) will present to Council, proposed plans, policies and the associated annual budgets.
+This will be done allowing adequate time for Council to deal with the matter and, if needed, refer Cabinet matter back the further the to for consideration. - 15.2.2 The Council will consider the proposals of the Cabinet and may adopt them, amend them, refer them back to the Cabinet for further consideration, or substitute its own proposals in their place.
+In considering the matter, the Council shall have before it the Cabinet's proposals and any related report from an Overview and Scrutiny Committee. - 15.2.3 Any amendments to the proposals of the Cabinet to be proposed by Members at Council may not be considered by Council unless notice of the proposed amendment has been given to the Chief Executive in writing and signed by the proposer and seconder not later than 17:00 at least 3 clear days before the date of the Council meeting.

 - The Council's decision will be publicised and a copy shall be given to the Leader.
-The notice of decision shall be dated and shall state either that the decision shall be effective immediately (if the Council accepts the Executive's proposals without amendment) or (if the Executive's proposals are not accepted without amendment), that the Council's decision will become effective on the expiry of 5 working days after the publication of the notice of decision, unless the Leader objects to it in that period. - 15.2.5 If the Leader objects to the decision of the Council, he/she shall give written notice to the Managing Director / Head of Paid Service to that effect, prior to the date upon which the decision is to be effective.
+The notice of decision shall be dated and shall state either that the decision shall be effective immediately (if the Council accepts the Cabinet's proposals without amendment) or (if the Cabinet's proposals are not accepted without amendment), that the Council's decision will become effective on the expiry of 5 working days after the publication of the notice of decision, unless the Leader objects to it in that period. - 15.2.5 If the Leader objects to the decision of the Council, he/she shall give written notice to the Chief Executive to that effect, prior to the date upon which the decision is to be effective.
 The written notification must state the reasons for the objection.
-Where such notification is received, the Managing Director / Head of Paid Service shall convene a further meeting of the Council to reconsider its decision and the decision shall not be effective pending that meeting. - 15.2.6 The Council meeting must take place within 5 working days of the receipt of the Leader's written objection.
+Where such notification is received, the Chief Executive shall convene a further meeting of the Council to reconsider its decision and the decision shall not be effective pending that meeting. - 15.2.6 The Council meeting must take place within 5 working days of the receipt of the Leader's written objection.
 At that Council meeting, the decision of the Council shall be reconsidered in the light of the objection, which shall be available in writing for the Council. - 15.2.7 The Council shall, at that meeting, make its final decision on the matter on the basis of a simple majority.
-The decision shall be made public in accordance with Section 14 and shall be implemented immediately. - 15.2.8 All policy and budget reports presented to Council for decision shall subsequently be presented to the next calendar relevant Overview and Scrutiny Committee.
+The decision shall be made public in accordance with Section 14 and shall be implemented immediately.

+15.2.8 All policy and budget reports presented to Council for decision shall subsequently be presented to the next calendar relevant Overview and Scrutiny Committee.